sladewinter/CompetitveProgramming/README.md

-Disclaimer: Atleast few of my solutions will resemble the style of coding in cpbook 3 by Steven Halim and Felix Halim and https://github.com/stevenhalim/cpbook-code since i was an absolute beginner to competitive coding and learned most of what i know from their book cpbook 3.
-Special thanks to them, and i have tried to understand their algos and come up with my own solutions wherever possible.
+Disclaimer: Atleast few of my solutions will resemble the style of coding in cpbook 3 by Steven Halim and Felix Halim and https://github.com/stevenhalim/cpbook-code since i created this repo while learning from their book 'cpbook3' which is the best practical competitive coding book I have ever come across.